MEUrbanek/rabies_barcode_tech/README.md

 This repository contains code used for "High-Complexity Barcoded Rabies Virus for Scalable Circuit Mapping Using Single-Cell and Single-Nucleus Sequencing" by Shin & Urbanek et al.

 Each script is numbered based on its relative location in the analysis workflow.
-The main pipeline is divided into a set of scripts for analysis the diversity of our barcoded rabies virus (RVdG) libraries (scripts 1-6), and another set for analyzing experimental RVdG data (scripts 7-16).
+The main pipeline is divided into a set of scripts for analysis the complexity of our barcoded rabies virus (RVdG) libraries (scripts 1-6), and another set for analyzing experimental RVdG data (scripts 7-16).
 Additionally, there are some extraneous scripts (script 5, 13, 17-21) which aren't part of the standard RVdG workflow, but were used for analyses included within the manuscript.

 ## Main pipeline